nickmeldrum/react-seed/README.md

 ## Details, details

  * hot loading (as of 1.3.1) isn't working with stateless components, think it's fixed in v3 of react-hot-loader but v3 beta is HARD to get installed right with no docs
+ * proptypes warnings failing tests doesn't work on multiple runs in watch, only first time runs.
+Assume this is because React only shows this warning on "initial mount" of a component